8 Lifestyle Blogs You Should Be Reading In Your 20s

 Moss Onyi.

-Prior to that, I was already a huge fan of her blog anyway, but getting to meet and talk to her helped shaped my view on the blogging industry and on what it’s really like behind the scenes.
+Before that, I was already a huge fan of her blog anyway, but getting to meet and talk to her helped shape my view on the blogging industry and what it’s really like behind the scenes.
 Ever since then, her blog has continued to grow rapidly and she also took home the award for Cosmopolitan Best Fashion Influencer of 2019.

 Check out: